Large Cap vs. Mid Cap vs. Small Cap Stocks — Balance Your Portfolio For The Long Run

 Knowing how big, medium and small companies fit together can help you land the right mix.
 Sticking with a good plan for the long term is the best way to succeed in the stock market.
 Building a strong understanding of what's going on in your portfolio will help you make the best decisions, and even would help you face any decisions made your money management firm (Such as our favorite Fisher Investments).
 Don't have a financial advisor?
-Try Paladin Registry to find 5-stars firms.
+Try Paladin Registry Registry to find financial advisors near you.

 The Differences Among Small-, Mid- and Large-Cap Stocks

 There is no official set of numbers differentiating small and big companies, but investors and the media tend to follow these general guidelines on what makes a company small-, mid- or large-cap.

 Small-cap — Market Cap Less Than $2 Billion

 Small-cap is the starting point for all new companies.
 If valued under $2 billion, the company is in the small-cap category.
 But note that small doesn't mean unimportant or a bad investment.
 You may even have heard of a handful of them, as this category can include restaurants, retail stores, product manufacturers, online companies and more.

 Mid-cap — Market Cap From $2 Billion to $10 Billion

 Mid-cap stocks are mighty companies that don't hit the threshold for large-cap.
 These middle companies are doing some big things.
 If you can buy one that's on track to change the world, you could find yourself with a huge investment gain.
 Look at the labels around your house and you're sure to find at least a few mid-cap brands.

 Large-cap — Market Cap of $10 Billion or More